Fast, reliable, and built for gamers

 Fibre broadband delivers high-speed internet through fibre optic cables, offering significantly faster and more reliable connections than traditional copper-based networks.
 This technology is a game-changer for online gaming, providing unbeatable speed, responsiveness, and stability.

-We provide speeds up to 900Mb (on a 1Gb line) using Point-to-Point (PTP) technology.
-This gives each property its own dedicated fibre cable, unlike typical set-ups where bandwidth is shared with 32 (or more!) of your neighbours.
+We provide speeds up to 2Gbps using Point-to-Point (PTP) technology where each property its own dedicated fibre cable.

 With our fixed and fair pricing, what you sign up for is what you pay, for the full contract term.
 Simple, right?